rebeccamccollumstats/r-statistics-projects/03-pokemon-card-pricing-regression/README.md

 During model fitting, the linear model produced a rank-deficiency warning, which suggests that some predictors were redundant after dummy encoding.
 This is likely due to overlap between variables such as `is_graded`, `numeric_grade`, `grading_company`, and `condition_std`.

-### 3e.
-Next Steps
+### ### 3e.
+Transition to Model Comparison

-The next modeling step is to compare the baseline linear regression model against regularized and nonlinear models, such as:
+Because the baseline linear regression model showed useful but imperfect predictive performance, I next compared it against regularized and nonlinear models.
+This allowed me to evaluate whether Ridge regression, Lasso regression, or Random Forest regression could improve prediction accuracy.

-- ridge regression
-- lasso regression
-- random forest regression
-- boosted tree models

-These models may improve performance by handling correlated predictors, nonlinear relationships, and high-cardinality categorical features more effectively.

 ## Step 4: Model Comparison